 This year it was Hawaii with two of my friends from uni days Sam and Justin.Â We flew with Hawaiian Airlines because well 2 x 32kg bags ….vs 1 x 23kg with Jetstar. Â Ok so that last bit was more something I was excited about than the others and that may only be because well I brought home some groceries … ok really I bought home a whole bunch of pop tarts, like a lot.

 Hawaiian does a cracker of a flight out of Brisbane to Honolulu, a perfect flight for an after work escape on a plane to the middle of the Pacific.
 Why is it a cracker?
 Well because the departure time is 9:45pm.
 Thank you very much HA444.
 That not too late but not too early flight which means you can leave work at 5pm, go home finish packing, grab a bite to eat and make it to the airport in time. Â Ok so that dinner might only be a jaffle but still … and anyway you will get some sort of snack on the plane once it takes off.
 The flight takes about 9hrs so again a pretty perfect after work flight because you know that halfway through the first movie you will be fast asleep albeit not in pyjamas and not curled up in your own bed but still you know that when you wake up, you will be a whole lot closer to those islands in the middle of the Pacific, HAWAII!
-Continue reading “Hawaii Day 1”
+Please, click here to continue reading 🙂 “Hawaii Day 1”